 Steenberg underwent extensive soil and micro-climatic analyses before a complete replanting programme was begun.
 There are 59.5ha under vine of which 70% is white: Sauvignon Blanc (64% of total plantings) and Semillon.
-The red varieties are Merlot, Cabernet Sauvignon and Shiraz.
+The red varieties are Merlot, Cabernet Sauvignon, Syrah and Malbec.
 The farm is also one of only a handful in the Cape to have invested in the red Italian variety Nebbiolo.

 From an initial 2000 cases, Steenberg Vineyards now produces over 40 000 cases per annum, with a maximum capacity of 70 000 cases.

 Steenberg can capitalise on its uniqueness due to: